2018 Ireland Through Irish Eyes: A Journey To The Emerald Isle

 I invite you to come away with me on a mystical journey to my beautiful Emerald Isle.
 This journey is going to be a leisurely trip but at the same time visiting historical sites and enjoying the Irish culture.
 My sister Mary Fitzgerald from Co.
 Tipperary will join us on this journey through Ireland.

-Tuesday, May 1st: Depart Saskatoon via Toronto to Dublin City (Flight schedule to be advised - TBA).
+Tuesday, May 1st: Depart Saskatoon via Toronto to Dublin City.

 Wednesday, May 2nd: Arrive Dublin mid morning.
 After clearing Irish Customs, we will board Liam Devitt's motor coach for a trip to Tipperary, and it is not really a long way.
 En route we will stop in Glendalough, Co.
 Wicklow at the site known as St. Kevin's Bed.
 This is a beautifully scenic and peaceful spot.
 Have lunch in Glendalough and then continue to Clonmel, the town closest to my childhood home.
 We will enjoy a four nights' stay at Hotel Minella.
 The hotel is situated on the River Suir, with a beautiful serene grounds and just a short distance from Clonmel.
 It has a lovely indoor pool, so after checking in you can rest or enjoy a swim in their Leisure Center, or we can just go for a stroll along the river bank.
 We will enjoy an early supper this evening at the Hotel Minella.